 Take a moment to consider the plight of poor app developers.
 In order to evade the fury of Android users, they need to check their apps every few months to make sure they work with incremental updates.
 Then every once in a while they need to add support for new phones with weird manufacturer skins or new chipset architectures.
 And if that wasn't enough, Google keeps adding entirely new product categories - Android Wear on smartwatches, Android TV for televisions, and Android Auto for cars.
+I'm not saying that developers shouldn't make every effort to keep their apps current, just that we should take a moment to recognize what a hassle it is.

 Slacker isn't a music streaming service.
 Okay, it is, but it has a twist.
 Okay, I know, they all have twists.
 But Slacker isn't just about loading tracks.
 Think of it as Internet radio.
 Pandora?
 No, no, it's nothing like that.
 Users create and customize their own stations, then—okay, I see what you're getting at.
 Let's start over.

 Slacker is a music streaming service, one of the many available in the Play Store.
+Today it's sporting a new look.

 There is no shortage of streaming music services that want to pipe tunes into your ears, but Slacker Radio just made its offering much more attractive for Android users.
 The app has a brand new clean interface and the option to instantly build a station based on what you happen to be up to.